Inevitabby/notes/cs2640/markdown/13 - FPU.md

 Instructions are split between single and double precision.
 - Don't mix single and double precision!
 	* Only even f-registers are valid operands for double precision operations.
+- Single-Precision: 7 fractional bits of precision.
+- Double-Precision: 15 fractional bits of precision.

 ```mips
 	.data